 Website visitors demand regular functionality.
 If a website’s navigation was constantly moving, most of us would be lost.
 Low-vision, blind, and cognitively impaired people would suffer more.

 A link that opens in a new window or tab without warning may have unexpected effects.
 If the browser’s Back button doesn’t work, users, especially those with cognitive problems, may get puzzled or upset.
-ARIA components are also crucial.
+Ensure the elements on your website are recognizable and present at locations that are easily recognized by screen readers.

 When Users Make Errors, Provide Support